Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Results

-\autoref{tab:arc_results_modality} and \autoref{tab:arc_results_non_reasoning} (in the Appendix) give the pass@1 output-grid accuracies of the reasoning models and non-reasoning models we evaluated in both textual and visual modalities.\footnote{Following the ARC-Prize evaluation \cite{arc_evaluation}, we counted an output grid as correct only if it perfectly matched the ground truth and was in the requested format.
-Upon examination of the output grids generated by different models, we found that in some cases models generated these grids in other formats, such as rows enclosed by brackets, and values separated by commas.
-If we accept all different grid formats, we find that accuracies in the textual modality in \autoref{tab:arc_results_modality} improve in some cases, whereas accuracies in the visual modality do not change.
-We give a more complete description in \autoref{app:alternative_grid_formats}.} In all cases, non-reasoning models attain much lower accuracy than reasoning models, so here we focus our analysis on the reasoning models.
+\paragraph{Output Grid Accuracy} \autoref{tab:arc_results_modality} and \autoref{tab:arc_results_non_reasoning} (Appendix \ref{sec:OutputAccuracyforNon-ReasoningModels}) give the pass@1 output-grid accuracies of the reasoning models and non-reasoning models we evaluated in both textual and visual modalities.
+In all cases, non-reasoning models attain much lower accuracy than reasoning models, so here we focus our analysis on the reasoning models.
 For all models, we see a dramatic performance gap between the textual and visual settings.
-Further, especially for o3 and o4-mini, and to a lesser extent for Claude and Gemini, we observe a jump in visual accuracy when Python tools are enabled.
+Further, especially for o3 and o4-mini, and to a lesser extent for Claude and Gemini, we observe an increase in visual accuracy when Python tools are enabled.
 In contrast, allowing Python tools does not have a similar effect in the textual setting for three of the models, with o4-mini being the only exception.
 For o3 and o4-mini, increased reasoning effort is associated with increased accuracy in the textual modality, with or without tools; in the visual modality, we observe that the models primarily use the increased reasoning budget to execute more Python code, which may explain the substantial improvement in medium effort + tools.

 Inspecting the failure cases of the visual setting more closely, we find that models struggle to recognize the correct grid size from the image inputs.
 When Python tools are enabled, the models use computer vision libraries to partially compensate for this difficulty.
-In both textual and visual modalities, the majority of incorrect output grids are due to a simple mismatch between the generated and ground-truth grids, but---particularly in the visual setting---there is a small share of invalid outputs, either due to uneven row lengths or non-integer tokens in the grid. \autoref{fig:Error-Type-Overview} gives an error-type distribution for o3.
+In both textual and visual modalities, the majority of incorrect output grids are due to a mismatch between the generated and ground-truth grids; however, in the visual setting in particular, there is also a small share of invalid outputs, either due to uneven row lengths or non-integer tokens in the grid. \autoref{fig:Error-Type-Overview} in \autoref{sec:error-type-overview} gives an error-type distribution for o3.